trajano/trajano/src/site/markdown/sib.md

 and that is through an SSL Client Side Certificates.
 These certificates must be validated by a trusted certificate authority and the e-mail must be registered with the internal directory.

-For security reasons, client certificates are not generated nor stored by the organization.

-### Note

-The services above should not be used in a real enterprise as they are public and the extensions used are not guaranteed to be developed regularly.
-They are used only as a means to an end to allow for public publishing.

-An actual enterprise should be using proper hosting for the services within its own walls.

 [Standards Information Base]: http://www.opengroup.org/public/arch/p3/sib/sib_intro.htm
 [Technical Reference Model]: http://pubs.opengroup.org/architecture/togaf8-doc/arch/chap19.html